Donna Martin

 Donna Martin Silver is a fictional character from the Beverly Hills, 90210 franchise, portrayed by Tori Spelling from 1990 to 2000.
-Donna reprised her role in 90210 for a multi-episode arc in 2009.
+Spelling reprised her role in 90210 for a multi-episode arc in 2009.

 Casting

 When Tori Spelling auditioned for the role, she auditioned with a different last name, to avoid accusations of nepotism since her father was the series producer.

 Background

 Donna was introduced in the first season as Kelly Taylor's best friend.
 For the early part of the first season, the Donna character was a supporting role, but gradually became a main character with her own storylines.
 Donna grew up in a very wealthy Beverly Hills household, the only child of Dr. John Martin, a successful physician and her mother Felice Martin, a socialite.
 Donna grew up as a strict Catholic, and her mother's strict rules on morality would be a running storyline for much of the show.
 Because of this, Donna by choice remained a virgin for much of the show's run, until she was well into college.

 In high school, Donna discovered she had dyslexia and struggled at exams.
 She also almost failed to graduate after she was caught drinking alcohol at the senior prom.
 This led to a student demonstration to support her, and the slogan of her classmates "Donna Martin graduates!" would go on to become a pop culture catchphrase.

 Donna graduated from the show's fictional California University with a degree in Fashion & Marketing and would later go on to run her own fashion boutique.
 In the final season, Donna discovered that her cousin Gina Kincaid, with whom she had a troubled relationship, was actually her half-sister.
 Then, when Donna's father died, she blamed Gina for his death, but they eventually made up at the funeral.

 During the late 1990s, she and long time friend Kelly Taylor opened a clothing store called "Now Wear This".